amrsm2007/Item-Catalog/README.md

-to use the app do the following steps vagrant up command then vagrant ssh to run the application python /vagrant/catalog/project.py Access and test application by visiting http://localhost:8000 locally on your browser
+to use the app do the following steps vagrant up command then vagrant ssh cd /vagrant to run the application python catalog/project.py Access and test application by visiting http://localhost:8000 locally on your browser